Nissan Primera: Replacement

 Speculation in the motoring press suggested that a "tweaked" version of the Nissan Altima would be the replacement, but this did not happen.
 In August 2006, Auto Express reported pictures of a disguised, Sentra-based prototype testing in Germany.

 However, it was actually the new Nissan Sentra, which was built in Spain rather than at Sunderland for European buyers.
 Such was the success of the Nissan Qashqai crossover in Europe, that Nissan did not launch a direct replacement for the Primera, despite earlier plans for such a model to be developed for at least some markets in Europe.

+Nameplate use for other models

+Primera EV (2026)

+The Primera nameplate was reused for a rebadged N7 battery electric sedan that was unveiled in the Philippines on 4 June 2026.